Radiographic Sciences AS

 Accreditation

-Lewis-Clark State College is accredited by the Northwest Commission of Colleges and Universities (NWCCU).
+Lewis-Clark State is accredited by the Northwest Commission of Colleges and Universities (NWCCU).
 The RS program is accredited by the Joint Review Commission on Education in Radiologic Technology (JRCERT).

 Admission and Degree Requirements